ansible/ansible/docs/docsite/rst/guide_vmware.rst

     `pyVmomi Issue Tracker <https://github.com/vmware/pyvmomi/issues>`_
         The issue tracker for the pyVmomi project `govc <https://github.com/vmware/govmomi/tree/master/govc>`_
-        govc is a vSphere CLI built on top of govmomi.
+        govc is a vSphere CLI built on top of govmomi :doc:`playbooks`
-    :doc:`playbooks`
         An introduction to playbooks